-Today I’m flying out to New York City to attend the Cheesemonger Invitational, a biannual competition among the country’s best cheesemongers.
-Imagine the olympics – only with cheese.
+This weekend, I’m flying out to San Francisco to attend the Cheesemonger Invitational, a biannual competition among the country’s best cheesemongers.

 Last Saturday was Jacob’s birthday and we were both in desperate need of some time away so I swept him off to Milwaukee.
 Though we only had one day to spend in the city, I wanted to simulate a full, meditative, leisurely vacation, one that would make us feel as though we had escaped for much longer.
 In one short 24 hour period, I packed in the perfect itinerary of eats, drinks, and activities.
 I’d like to think that I nailed it – even my AirBNB host was impressed.

 Here’s a short guide highlighting some of my favorite spots in Milwaukee.
 You can do it all in a day, or spread it out over several.
 If you have some suggestions, leave them for me in the comments.
 I’ll check them out on my return trip.

 Last weekend, I paid my first visit to San Francisco, California.
 I went to support my one and only curd sister Katie Potts of Petoskey Cheese as she competed in the Olypmics of cheese competitions, The Cheesemonger Invitational (CMI).